 - If you already own cemetery property, where is the deed kept?

-- If opting for cremation, do you want your ashes scattering or interring?
+- If opting for cremation, do you want your ashes scattered or interring?

 - Do you require a funeral service?